Rockies vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has 10 doubles, a triple, a home run, 15 walks and 15 RBI (60 total hits).
-He has stolen one base.
+- Arraez has 62 hits with 10 doubles, a triple, a home run, 15 walks and 16 RBI.
+He's also stolen one base.

 Arraez Recent Games